CodeWithHarsh2/JWST/README.md

 # Brown Dwarf Candidate Selection in the JWST COSMOS-Web Field

 This repository contains the code used to identify brown dwarf candidates in the JWST COSMOS-Web survey using infrared colour–colour selection.
-The analysis follows the methodology presented in Chen et al. (2025) and reproduces a colour–colour diagram similar to Figure 2 of the paper.
+The analysis follows the methodology presented in Chen et al. (2025) and reproduces a colour-colour diagram similar to Figure 2 of the paper.

 ---